kenakofer/smart-o-harp/README.md

 | ii  | vi  | iii |
 | II  | VI  | III |

+This third row looks a little redundant next to the second row; especially if the "Swapping major/minor triad" modifier below is convenient to use.

+#### Music Theory considerations for Chord modifiers

+We can expand the possibilities of these chords with modifiers.
+A modifier is a way to add or modify the notes in the 24 basic triads.
+Ideally, several modifiers could be added to one triad without much hassle.
+Each player will probably have a different preference for how these are arranged and which are included, or may even desire to change layouts between songs.

-We can expand the possibilities of these chords with modifiers, in decreasing order of importance and increasing order of my excitement: Adding a minor seventh, switching major/minor to minor/major respectively, diminishing the chord, sus4-ing the chord (!!), adding a major seventh to the chord (!!!), augmenting the chord (!!!!).
-There could be add2, add6 stuff as well.
+Here's my list of modifiers in decreasing order of importance and increasing order of my excitement: Adding a minor seventh, switching major/minor to minor/major triad respectively, diminishing the chord, sus4-ing the chord (!!), adding a major seventh to the chord (!!!), augmenting the chord (!!!!).
+There could be add2, add6, 9, 11, 13 stuff as well.

+**Adding sevenths**: The major point of contention with having a `+7` modifier button is whether that 7 should be major or minor or context dependent.
+Chords with a major 7th above the root are rare, and seldom used outside of jazz.
+[Mechanical autoharps aren't great for jazz](http://jazzmando.com/new/archives/001511.shtml) (Only view if you aren't easily offended), and the possibility for major sevenths would help.

+It isn't usually possible to predict the presence of major sevenths from the key signature, and chord sheets are explicit about when the 7 is major: `FM7` or `Fmaj7`.
+For this reason, it seems most best to use two separate modifiers: A `+min7` button that is in very easy reach for frequent use, and a `+maj7` button if the player wants it.

+**Swapping major/minor triads**: A `ii` becomes a `II`.
+A `iii` becomes a `III`.
+A common progression at the end of songs: `(I - IV - iv - I)`.
+The `IV` and `V` in a major key get swapped out with their parallel minor counterparts for a more edgy harmony.
+The [Picardy third](https://en.wikipedia.org/wiki/Picardy_third) makes the last chord of a minor song (un)expectedly major.

+Though a minor button and a major button separately are simpler to understand, the minor button would only be useful on major chords, and the major button only on minor chords.
+Combining them into a single button saves a button for something else.

 #### Arduino setup (TODO)